ethanresnick/json-api/UPGRADING.md

+# 3.0.0-rc.4.0.1
+- More accurate types, especially: replacing `Query` with a `RunnableQuery` union type in various signatures.
+This may cause small breakage for Typescript users.

 # 3.0.0-rc.4
 ## Breaking Changes
 - `Adapter#doQuery` has been removed.
 If you were calling this manually in a query/result factory, replace those calls with the new `opts.runQuery` function, which has the same signature (and doesn't require you to know which adapter to run the query with).